ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ITakeoffNormal.rst

 ITakeoffNormal
 ==============

-.. py:class:: ITakeoffNormal
+.. py:class:: ansys.stk.core.stkobjects.aviator.ITakeoffNormal

    object

    The interface used to access the options for a Normal takeoff mode.
 The mode must be set to Normal to access this interface.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ITakeoffNormal

 Overview
 --------